 Serious storm water drainage problems exist in Victoria-West, Richmond and Loxton, although the drainage problem in Victoria-West has partly been addressed.
-Currently we are busy addressing the external storm water drainage problem that we experiencing.
+Currently we are busy addressing the external storm water drainage problem is being addressed .that we experiencing.